OSDeploy/GitBook/drivers/driver-optimization/benefits.md

-# Driver Optimization Benefits

-If you use Manufacturer Driver Packs, you can immediately start your OS Deployments, but you are missing out on Driver Optimization.
-Driver Optimization includes the following

-* **Driver Validation** - Mistakes happen.
-Are you sure the Driver Packs you are using are properly built?
+# The Solution

+Driver Optimization was the solution I needed.
+It requires me to do the following:

+* **Repository Organization** - I will organize my Driver Repository in a logical, structured format

+* **Efficiency** - When the number of Driver Packs I need, do individual Model Packs make sense?

-* **Repository Organization** - Organizing your Drivers into a logical structure that is easy to Manage and Maintain
+* **Driver Validation** - I will validate the Drivers that I have to ensure they are accurate and necessary

-* **Driver Updates** - Driver Packs age, become stale and forgotten.
-They need updates.
+* **Update Common Drivers** - Driver Packs age and grow stale.
+These will be updated

-* **Driver Consolidation** - Removing multiple or redundant Drivers
+* **Driver Consolidation** - I may find that I have the same Driver in multiple Driver Packages, and they may all be different versions.
+These Duplicates that are taking space in Multiple Packages should be consolidated into a Core Driver Pack.

-* **Driver Compression** - Delivering Compressed Packs and Extracting at OS Deployment
+* **Driver Compression** - Deploying Compressed Drivers will reduce my Network overhead

 ---